RooHTaylor/PHP-Course/Introduction to PHP.md

 ?>
 ```

 When you view this page you’ll see that it’s the same as before with the variable instead of the actual number.
-Like I said before, variables are like placeholders so every time $x is used it gets substituted for the value of $x, which is 10.
+Like I said before, variables are like placeholders so every time `$x` is used it gets substituted for the value of `$x`, which is 10.

 Variables can be substituted for any value.
-For example, as a parameter for the strtolower() function.
+For example, as a parameter for the `strtolower()` function.

 ### Variable Challenge ###